Loleta, California: Demographics

-Native Americans represent about 2% of Loleta's population, according to the 2010 US census.
-Whites make up 82.1 percent of the population of 783 (less than the 807 inhabitants the census recorded in 1880).
+There were 376 housing units at an average density of 177.0 /mi2, of which 361 (96.0%) were occupied.
+Of these, 176 (48.8%) were owner-occupied, and 185 (51.2%) were occupied by renters.

 Education

 Loleta is the seat of the Loleta Union School District, and home of the Loleta Elementary School, a public K-8 school.

 Economy

 Although agriculture and dairy have been salient factors in Loleta's economy, most residents work outside the community in neighboring cities.

-Downtown Loleta had a cheese factory which closed in December 2019, a grocery store, a meat market, a bakery (closed March 2014), a realty office, and a post office.
-The Loleta Elementary school, two churches and the firefighter's pavilion, managed by local volunteer firefighters are closer to U.S. 101.

 The Bear River Band of the Rohnerville Rancheria is headquartered in Loleta, where they operate the Bear River Casino.

+The Loleta Elementary school, two churches and the firefighter's pavilion, managed by local volunteer firefighters are close to U.S. 101.

 Popular culture

 Loleta and Eureka were locations for filming the 1982 horror movie, Halloween III: Season of the Witch; scenes inside "the Silver Shamrock Novelties factory" were filmed in a former milk bottling plant for Familiar Foods on Loleta Drive at Railroad Avenue.

 "Drive," Season 6, Episode 2 of the hit show The X-files, features Loleta momentarily near the end of the episode.